Jesse-Runner/Mindful-Investment-Tracking/README.md

-# Ant Design and Redux Toolkit Template Application
+# Mindful - Investment tracking and breakdown tool

+The mission statement is to create an easy to use and visually appealing investment monitoring app.

-This project was created to allow for quick creation of a new website using the following:
+This project is still getting of the ground.

-- Create React App
-- Ant Design web design framework
-- Redux Toolkit (RTK) for global state management
-- Typesript
-- ESLint, Prettier (Linting, formatting)

-## To Begin Using

-Clone the repository, use npm / yarn start and be well on you way.

-### The Template is Minimalistic
+### Below is the file structure :

-The intention of this template is for a developer to do the minimum amount of setup required to begin working on a new project.
-It is by no means a finished product.
-Below is the file structure :

 - public -- Contains meta data
 - src -- Source files (alternatively `lib` or `app`)
 - package.json -- Scripts and project dependencies
 - tsconfig.json -- Typescript rules
 - README.md